So you are going on a camping trip and have a 12 volt lithium battery and a refrigerator.

 If you are using a lead-acid battery, you can only use 50% of its capacity.

 20.8 amp-hours x (100%/50%) = 41.6 Ah

 If you are using a lithium battery, you can use 80% of its capacity.

 Days of Running

 Next, you decide the number of days you need to run the fridge.
-In our example, it was a weekend trip so it’s two days.
+Our example was a weekend trip, so it’s two days.